huytran00001010/learn-rails/README.md

 In this time 17/Feb/2017, The "ActiveRecord-Tableless" is not supported for Rails 5.x Alternative way to implement here: https://github.com/softace/activerecord-tableless/issues/30

-gem 'bootstrap-sass' and 'sass-rails' to use the Twitter Bootstrap and handle *.sass file files, The
+gem 'bootstrap-sass' and 'sass-rails' to use the Twitter Bootstrap and handle *.sass file files, The "Asset Pipeline" will merge and compact all javascript and stylesheets file in application.html.erb